GatorSethBarber/SoftwareEngineeringGroup24/README.md

 **Back-End Engineers**: Seth Barber, Tuyet(Snow) Phan

 # Project Description
-## Seth's Idea
-Also, I had an idea for a music application, where we can teach ear training (training people to recognize notes and intervals by ear) and how to play by ear (playing a song, then letting the user play the song on any instrument they like, then testing to see how close it is to the original song).
-What do you think of this idea?
-If you have any other ideas, please let me know.

-We can have a combination of two different ideas: *apps* and *courses*:
-* *apps*:     Stand alone applications, like a tuner
-* *courses*: Series of activities that a user works through: For example, recognize all natural notes, recognize sharps and flats, recognize common intervals, recognize chords

-Database needs: Store users, store progress, deliver webpages.\
-Frontend needs: Setup users, mark completion, provide training, etc.

-## Jacob's Idea
-Jacob's idea goes here.

-## Vi's Idea
-Vi's idea goes here.

-## Snow's Idea
 1. *Name*: Gift Card Xchange

 *Problem*: Sometimes we are given gift cards to a place we rarely shop for.
 What do we do with the unwanted gift cards then?
 What if there’s a website that allows us to exchange gift cards at face value and with no hidden fees?